ember-learn/ember-blog/source/2019-09-27-the-ember-times-issue-117.md

 ## [Accessibility, Compiler Secrets and Modern Ember @ EmberCamp 🐹](#section-url)

-Last week the Ember community went on another extraordinary trip into the metropolitan wilderness of Illinois:
+Last week, the Ember community went on an extraordinary trip into the metropolitan wilderness of Illinois:
 [**EmberCamp 2019**](https://embercamp.com) took place in Chicago on September 16th and was insightful, exciting and entertaining as always!

 With twelve, versed speakers, the schedule offered thoughtful insights into: